bnwlkr/Teller/README.md

 I wanted to be able to run queries on all transactions since I set up the account (how much money have I spent on sushi?) so that was no good.

-This tool was my last resort: parse the PDF e-statements that you can also download from RBC online.
-It works for savings, chequing, and visa account e-statements.
+This tool was my last resort: parse PDF e-statements.
+It works for savings, chequing, and visa accounts.
 The chequing/savings statements are the same format and the visa ones are different.
 I expect the chequing/savings parser to work for everyone, but I'm not sure if different visa types will work because the statements might be formatted differently.
 If you want to create a PR to support a different style of account/statement that'd be cool.